pavoni/pyloopenergy/README.md

 PyLoopEnergy
 ======

-This provides a python API to [Loop Energy](https://www.your-loop.com) who provide electricity and monitors.
+This provides a python API to [Loop Energy](https://www.your-loop.com) who provide electricity and gas monitors.

-It uses their service to provide readings that are updated every 10 seconds for electricity, and the gas every 15 minutes.
+It uses their service to provide readings that are updated every 10 seconds for electricity, and every 15 minutes for gas.

 To use the service you need the the client serial number and secret keys for your devices.